Human trafficking in Greece: Prevention

 The government has demonstrated steady progress in the prevention of trafficking.
 In 2009, a state television station aired a special on human trafficking in Greece in addition to other programs on the topic.
 The Minister for Foreign Affairs spoke out against trafficking, and since October 2009, anti-trafficking NGOs have reported stronger partnerships with high-level officials.
-The government, in partnership with IOM and NGOs, provided anti-trafficking training for police recruits and commanders, police from neighboring countries, and over 100 judges and prosecutors.
-The Minister for Foreign Affairs provided $155,100 toward a UNICEF campaign on trafficking of children as a global phenomenon and funded an International Organization for Migration-produced public awareness campaign acknowledging trafficking as a problem in Greece.
+The government, in partnership with the International Organization for Migration (IOM) and NGOs, provided anti-trafficking training for police recruits and commanders, police from neighboring countries, and over 100 judges and prosecutors.
+The Minister for Foreign Affairs provided $155,100 toward a UNICEF campaign on trafficking of children as a global phenomenon and funded an IOM-produced public awareness campaign acknowledging trafficking as a problem in Greece.
 The government did not run any new campaigns targeting the clients of prostitution or beneficiaries of forced labor.
 The government implemented a law enforcement-focused national plan of anti-trafficking action; however, the government lacked a central authority to coordinate ministries’ anti-trafficking efforts and monitor anti-trafficking results.
 Coordination of data between agencies remained ad hoc.
 The Greek government facilitated anti-trafficking partnerships by funding initiatives in neighboring countries.
 Greek law provide extraterritorial jurisdiction over child sex tourism offenses by its nationals; the government did not report any prosecutions of Greek citizens for child sex tourism during the reporting period.
 The government gave its peacekeeping troops anti-trafficking training before deploying them abroad.
 Since 2011, Greece is a party to the 2000 UN TIP Protocol.